|Norton Secure VPN

 But in this case, you would be mistaken.
 After all, the kids don’t always live up to their parents’ expectations, as you will see in this Norton Secure VPN review.

-Norton Secure VPN is super easy to use, and uses quality security and encryption protocols to hide your online activity from prying eyes.
-But it has some serious flaws and shortcomings that you need to know about before relying on it to protect your online privacy.
+That’s not to say that Norton Secure VPN is all bad.
+It is easy to use and offers quality security and encryption protocols to hide your online activity from prying eyes.
+But it has some big flaws and shortcomings that you need to know about before relying on it to protect your online privacy.

-In this Norton VPN review, we take you along as we look at the pros and cons of Norton Secure VPN.
+In this review, we take you along as we look at the pros and cons of Norton Secure VPN.
 In particular, we’ve highlighted the factors that we don’t like.
-Not because we dislike Norton, LifeLock, or their Secure VPN, but because there are so many excellent VPN services to choose from.
+Not because we dislike Norton, LifeLock, or their Secure VPN, but because there are so many other good VPN services to choose from.
 We hope that this review will be useful to you in your search for the VPN that best meets your unique needs.

 Norton Secure VPN Overview

-As a result of our Norton Secure VPN research and testing, we have learned the following.
+Below is an overview of our test results and research findings for this Norton Secure VPN.
 We will, of course, cover each of these items in more detail during this review:

 - Easy to use

 - Support for Windows, Mac, iOS, and Android

 - Norton keeps data logs